unlaunch/documentation/_docs/getting-started.md

 }
 ```

 Variations are for deciding which branch (if or else) to execute in your code.
 They are always of type `string`.
-Unlanuch feature flags have two variations by default but you can add more than 2 variations (multivariate flags.)
+Unlaunch feature flags have two variations by default but you can add more than 2 variations (multivariate flags.)

-You can also *attach* **dynamic configurations** to variations to change configuration on the fly such as UI button color, banner text, sepcial offers, algorithm weights, and anything else.
+You can also *attach* **dynamic configurations** to variations to change configuration on the fly such as UI button color, banner text, special offers, algorithm weights, and anything else.
 Dynamic configuration is not covered in this tutorial.

 For more information on feature flags, please see this [blog post](https://blog.unlaunch.io/2020-08-01-feature-flags/).